 The delay in obtaining the visa is of 2 to 4 days.
 Occasionally, the embassy may require a face-to-face interview with the applicant.

 The Chinese work Z visa that will be issued is a single entry work visa, with a duration of stay of “000” (undetermined).
-This is due to the fact that once arrived in China, you must apply for a work residence permit within 30 days from the date of entry.
+This is due to the fact that once arrived in China, you must apply for a Foreigner Residence Permit within 30 days from the date of entry.

-The work residence permit will be a multiple entry document, and is valid for a period of 365 days.
-Usually, your employer can either walk you through the steps to complete this application, or complete this process for you.
+The foreigner residence permit is a multiple entry document, and is valid for a period of 365 days.

 This process can take anytime from 2 to 4 weeks.